Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 **Nonviolent communication shows us three other important forms of communication that support expressing our needs and understanding the needs of other people.**

-**First** nonviolent communication suggest clarity about actions that are supporting needs being fulfilled or not.
+**First** Nonviolent Communication suggest clarity about actions that are supporting needs being fulfilled or not.

 Nonviolent communication suggest that we make clear observations that we can tell people when their actions are meeting our needs, and when their actions are not meeting our needs.

-Another component of nonviolent communication are feelings, **feelings are manifestations of what is happening to our needs**.
+Another component of Nonviolent Communication are feelings, **feelings are manifestations of what is happening to our needs**.
 When our needs are not being fulfilled.
 We feel unpleasant feelings.
 When our needs are being met.
 We feel pleasureful feelings

-**A fourth component of nonviolent communication** are requests.
+**A fourth component of Nonviolent Communication** are requests.
 When we see that our needs are not being fulfilled, we need to request of ourselves or others, what actions we would like taken to better meet our needs.

-#### Four components makeup nonviolent communication
+#### Four components makeup Nonviolent Communication

 [36:09]
 The most basic, our **needs**, and then **observations** of what is fulfilling our needs and what isn't. **Feelings** to identify the results of what's happening to our needs now, whether they're being met or not.
 Our feelings reveal that to us.
 A **request** what we would like done about our needs that are not being fulfilled.